SamanthaSolomon/MERNboilerplate/readme.md

 ## MERN Boilerplate Notes

-CLONE COMMAND: `npx degit SamanthaSolomon/MERNboilerplate#master`
+CLONE COMMAND: `npx degit SamanthaSolomon/MERNboilerplate#master project-name` will NOT be repo

 rename template.env to .env